| The key to stress-free reporting is to plan and prepare in

 event something is accidentally omitted or CCS needs more

+information, we will contact the parent.
 The first step is to gather the following items: Lesson

 Plan/Journal, Attendance, Grades, Student's Samples, and

+Standardized Test Result (if applicable).
 Print a copy of CCS' Reporting Form -

 Semester Reporting